philfitch-401-advanced-javascript/alchemy-fsjs-fall-2019/curriculum/class-09/lab/README.md

 Studio, Films, and Actors, Reviewers and Reviews can be added.

-Only Actors and Reviewers can be updated.
+Only Reviewers can be updated.

 #### DELETE